CQD-SHAP: Explainable Complex Query Answering via Shapley Values: Discussion

-Future work could focus on redefining the goal of explanations in complex query answering.
-Even when keeping the focus on query atom explanations, the Shapley game could be designed differently, for example, by exploring alternative cooperative settings instead of switching between execution methods.
-Another direction is to change the explanation level.
-Instead of working at the query atom level, future studies could aim to identify the most influential triples in the KG that contribute to a target answer, extending link prediction explanation methods to the CQA domain.
-Future research could also focus on developing global explanations of the system, for example, by aggregating the local explanations produced by our work to obtain a broader understanding of the model's behavior.
+Future work could focus on redefining the goal of explanations in CQA.
+For example, instead of working at the query atom level, it could aim to identify the most influential triples in the KG that contribute to a target answer.
+Even when keeping the focus on query atoms, alternative definitions of value functions in the Shapley game could be explored.
+Furthermore, future work could focus on developing global explanations, for example, by aggregating the local explanations produced by our work to obtain a broader understanding of the model's behavior.
+Finally, integrating an LLM- or template-based natural language generation module could convert Shapley values into human-readable explanations, e.g., stating that \texttt{Insulin} ranks highly mainly due to the strong contribution of the atom ``causes kidney toxicity'', while ``prescribed for diabetes'' has a weaker effect.